The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 2. Subject — describe your hero

 The subject is your hero.
 Describe age, clothing, mood, hairstyle, materials.
-Veo 4 reads adjectives like instructions, so 'a tired courier in a damp navy raincoat' beats 'a person.'
-The richer the subject line, the easier it is for Veo 4 to draw a face that feels lived-in.
+Gemini Omni (Veo 4) reads adjectives like instructions, so 'a tired courier in a damp navy raincoat' beats 'a person.'
+The richer the subject line, the easier it is for Gemini Omni (Veo 4) to draw a face that feels lived-in.

 • 03